President Biden explains why he exited 2024 race in "CBS Sunday Morning" interview

 President Biden, who has long said he ran for the White House in 2020 due to his alarm about former President Donald Trump, decided to exit the 2024 presidential race last month.
 He says his decision, in part, was driven by his belief that he needed to keep the nation's focus on Trump and unite the Democratic Party ahead of the November election.

-In an interview with "CBS News Sunday Morning," airing on Sunday, Aug.
-11, Mr. Biden told CBS News chief election and campaign correspondent Robert Costa more about his historic decision not to seek reelection, echoing his previous statement that he would serve as a transitional figure in American presidential politics.
+In an interview with "CBS News Sunday Morning," Mr. Biden told CBS News chief election and campaign correspondent Robert Costa more about his historic decision not to seek reelection, echoing his previous statement that he would serve as a transitional figure in American presidential politics.

 "When I ran the first time, I thought of myself as being a transition president," Mr. Biden, 81, told Costa.
 "I can't even say how old I am – it's hard for me to get it out of my mouth."